-The campus is vast (200 acres), and the number of campers is small—a winning combination for a program dedicated to exploring the great outdoors.
-Kids get their hands dirty roaming and working in the farmland, gardens, fields, swamp and ponds, plus they master valuable farm skills like how to harvest crops and take care of cute little chickens.
-Art projects, noncompetitive sports, hiking, music and a hilarious storyteller further round out the experience for all.
-Farm and Garden Days (August 14–25) offer your children even more opportunities to help with the harvest and work with animals, which includes milking a cow.
+The 200-acre camp is perfect for exploring the great outdoors.
+Kids get their hands dirty roaming and working in the farmland, gardens, fields and ponds—plus they master valuable farm skills such as harvesting crops and taking care of cute little chickens.
+Art projects, noncompetitive sports, hiking, music and a hilarious storyteller further round out the experience.
+Farm and Garden Days offer your children even more opportunities to help with the harvest and animal work.
 Ages 4–16.

-Supplied with their imaginations and a “junkyard” playground filled with discarded plastics, ropes, tires and other unwanted stuff, campers are given the freedom to play, create and build all day long at this new Governors Island camp.
-Children call on each other, as well as the dedicated, patient and artistic instructors, for help when stacking items and handcrafting unusual multimedia materials to finish projects that could be anything from a pirate ship to a martian evening gown.
-Ages 7 to 11.
+Supplied with their imaginations and a “junkyard” playground filled with discarded plastics, ropes, tires and other unwanted items, campers are given the freedom to play, create and build at this Governors Island camp.
+Children call on each other and the dedicated instructors for help when stacking items and handcrafting unusual multimedia materials.
+For the first time this year, Girls Week will take place from July 23–27.
+Ages 6–13.

 Little ladies will embrace their inner power thanks to a summer spent at Mischievous Goddess, where they're learning all about various goddesses and cultures while crafting, meditating, dancing, learning new yoga poses and more.
 It'll be fun, empowering and a wonderful way to meet friends.
 Ages 5-7.